-Ukraine's Law "On Waste Management" is already adopted but will go into force in July of 2024.
-The Law makes an importer responsible for the introduction of waste packaging to Ukraine.
-The Law will require multiple sub-laws and regulations to explain importers' responsibilities and the ways how those need to be performed.
-As such, waste management policies in 2023 - the first half of 2024 remain unregulated.
-Materials in direct contact with food products are subject to state registration by the SSUFSCP.
+Ukraine's Law "On Waste Management" went into force in June 2024.
+The Law makes an importer responsible for introducing waste packaging to Ukraine.
+The Law requires multiple sub-laws and regulations to explain importers' responsibilities and how those need to be performed.
+So far, the Law has not imposed restrictive trade measures or compulsory recycling and labeling practices that would burden the importers.

+As of June 2024, materials that come in direct contact with food products are subject to state registration by the SSUFSCP.
 As a part of the mandatory state sanitary and hygiene testing, the packaging of food products is also checked for the transfer of polymers (and other elements) to food products.
-Regulations on Ukrainian packaging requirements can be obtained from the Scientific Center for Preventive Toxicology, Food and Chemical Safety of the MHCU (see Appendix I for an address).
-All packaging materials registered are published (the register publication is suppressed by the Ukrainian government until the end of martial law) in the Register of Sanitary-Hygiene Findings of the SSUFSCP website (please note that this list is subject to monthly changes).
+All packaging materials registered are published (in Ukrainian) in the Register of Sanitary-Hygiene Findings of the SSUFSCP website.
+Please note this list is subject to monthly updates; however, publication is currently restricted by the Ukrainian government until the end of martial law.